Plus500 Review

 Cryptocurrency (Physical) | No |

-Overall, Plus500's pricing is in line with the industry average but trails the best forex brokers when it comes to active trader pricing (see IG or Saxo Bank for comparison).
+Overall, Plus500's pricing is slightly above the industry average and behind the best forex brokers when it comes to active trader pricing (see IG or Saxo for comparison).
 Plus500 does not provide discounts to retail clients, but does offer cash rebates (akin to an active trader program) if you qualify and are designated as a Professional client.

 ---|---|